jkpubsrc/python-module-jk-pypiorgapi/README.md

 This will look up the package `jk_pypiorgapi` and retrieve all information about it as a JSON data structure.
 This method directly provides the information `pypi.org` provides via its API.

-NOTE: For experimenting you might want to display this data in an easy way. [`jk_json`](https://pypi.org/project/jk-json/) provides a convenience method named `prettyPrint()` for that purpose:
+NOTE: For experimenting purposes you might want to display this data in an easy way. [`jk_json`](https://pypi.org/project/jk-json/) provides a convenience method named `prettyPrint()` for that purpose:

 ```python
 import jk_json

 jk_json.prettyPrint(jData)
 ```